nicholaschiasson/ngx_upstream_jdomain/README.md

 `server` directives, `keepalive`, load balancing directives, etc. Note that unless another load balancing method is specified in the `upstream` block, this module makes use of the default round robin load balancing algorithm built into nginx core.

-Should an alternate load balancing algorithm be specified, **it must come _before_ the jdomain directive in the upstream block!** If this is not followed, nginx **_will_** crash during runtime!
+**Important Note**: Should an alternate load balancing algorithm be specified, **it must come _before_ the jdomain directive in the upstream block!** If this is not followed, nginx **_will_** crash during runtime!
 This is because many other load balancing modules explicitly extend the built in round robin, and thus end up clobbering the jdomain initialization handlers, since jdomain is technically a load balancer module as well.
 While this may not be the case with all load balancer modules, it's better to stay on the safe side and place jdomain after.

 **Important Note**: Due to the non blocking nature of this module and the fact that its DNS resolution is triggered by incoming requests, the request that